NidhayPancholi/slashbot/CONTRIBUTING.md

 ## Code of Conduct

-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to dwu6@ncsu.edu.
+Participation in this project requires adherence to this code.
+If you encounter any behavior that is deemed unacceptable, please report it to lpatel@ncsu.edu.

-Prerequistes required before starting this project
+Prerequisites for engaging in this project include:

-1. Must be a graduate student at NC State University
+1. Enrollment as a graduate student at NC State University.
-2. Must be a student in Software Engineering Course in Fall 2023
+2. Enrollment in the Software Engineering Course in Fall 2023.
-3. Have proficiency in Python
+3. Proficiency in Python is a prerequisite for this project.

 ## How can I Contribute -
 Fork first, and merge with permission.

 ### Reporting Bugs

-This section guides you through submitting a bug report for SlashBot.
-Following these guidelines helps maintainers and the community understand your report, reproduce the behavior and find related reports.
+This section provides instructions for submitting a bug report for SlashBot.
+Adhering to these guidelines aids maintainers and the community in comprehending your report, replicating the issue, and identifying related reports.

-Before Submitting A Bug Report
+Before submitting a bug report:

-Check the debugging guide
+1. Review the debugging guide.

-Check the FAQs on the forum for a list of common questions and problems.
+2. Check the FAQs on the forum for a compilation of common questions and issues.
-Determine which repository the problem should be reported in.
+3. Identify the appropriate repository for reporting the problem.

-Perform a cursory search to see if the problem has already been reported.
+4. Conduct a preliminary search to ascertain if the problem has been previously reported.

 ## How Do I Submit A (Good) Bug Report?

+To facilitate efficient issue resolution, please adhere to the following guidelines:

-Use a clear and descriptive title for the issue to identify the problem.
+1. **Title:** Use a clear and descriptive title that succinctly identifies the problem.

-Describe the exact steps which reproduce the problem in as many details as possible.

-Provide specific examples to demonstrate the steps.
+2. **Reproduction Steps:** Provide a detailed account of the exact steps that lead to the problem.
+Include specific examples to illustrate these steps.

-Describe the behavior you observed after following the steps and point out what exactly is the problem with that behavior.
+3. **Observed Behavior:** Describe the behavior you witnessed after following the steps, emphasizing the specific issue.

-Explain which behavior you expected to see instead and why.
+4. **Expected Behavior:** Clearly state the behavior you anticipated and explain why.
+This helps in understanding the deviation from expected outcomes.

-Include screenshots and animated GIFs which show you following the described steps and clearly demonstrate the problem.
+5. **Visual Aids:** Include screenshots and animated GIFs that visually depict you following the described steps, highlighting the problem.

-If the problem is related to performance or memory, include a CPU profile capture with your report.
+6. **Performance or Memory Issues:** If the problem pertains to performance or memory, include a CPU profile capture with your report.

+By adhering to these guidelines, you contribute to a more effective understanding and resolution of the reported issue.

 ## Pull Requests

-The process described here has several goals:
+The outlined process serves multiple objectives:

-Maintain the projects quality

-Fix problems that are important to users
+1. **Maintain Project Quality:** Ensure the ongoing quality of the project by addressing and resolving issues and concerns.

+2. **Prioritize User Needs:** Focus on fixing problems that hold significance for users, thereby enhancing the overall user experience.

-Enable a sustainable system for the projects maintainers to review contributions
+3. **Sustain Contribution Review:** Establish and maintain a sustainable system that enables project maintainers to effectively review and incorporate contributions from the community.

 ## Tips to Extend

+To contribute to the project, follow these steps:

+1. **Check TO-DO List:**
-Check the Projects tab for TO-DO list and pick the feature you find interesting to work on.
+   - Navigate to the Projects tab and review the TO-DO list.
+   - Select a feature that piques your interest.

+2. **Branch and Implementation:**
-Create a branch and implement the feature in Python using Telegram bot and test it locally.
+   - Create a new branch for your selected feature.
+   - Implement the feature in Python using the Telegram bot.
+   - Test the implementation locally to ensure its functionality.

+3. **Write Test Cases:**
-Write corresponding test cases to ensure it is not breaking the existing system.
+   - Develop relevant test cases to verify that the new feature does not disrupt the existing system.

+4. **Create Pull Request:**
+   - Initiate a pull request, detailing the changes you made.
+   - Request a thorough code review from project maintainers.

+5. **Code Review and Approval:**
+   - Engage in the code review process, addressing any feedback.
-Create pull request and request for the code review.
-Once the request is approved, merge to main.
+   - Once the pull request is approved, proceed to the next step.

-Any suggestions to improve the bot is appreciated.
-Please add it to the TO-DO list.
+6. **Merge to Main:**
+   - Merge the approved changes into the main branch.

+7. **Suggestions and TO-DO List:**
+   - Encourage contributors to provide suggestions for bot improvement.
+   - Add any valuable suggestions to the TO-DO list for consideration and future implementation.

 ## More tips for developers
 ### Heroku deployment